3.7 Split payments

 The amount of each of the split payments is calculated as follows:

-2. Agricultural, livestock and forestry activities: 2% of the quarter's revenue volume, excluding capital grants and compensation.
+Agricultural, livestock and forestry activities: 2% of quarterly revenue volume, excluding capital grants and severance payments.

-These percentages will be reduced by 60% for economic activities that are entitled to the deduction in the rate provided for income obtained in Ceuta and Melilla, and on the island of La Palma (when they have habitual and effective residence on that island) for the tax periods 2022 and 2023.
+These percentages will be reduced by 60% on an exceptional basis on the island of La Palma (when they have their habitual and effective residence on that island) for the tax periods 2022, 2023 and 2024 (and the last quarter of 2025).

 Economic activities carried out both under the direct estimate regime and under the objective estimate may also deduct from the amount to be paid for the split payment: